 Tickets are not yet on sale, but you can register your interest online.
 Sign up to the Capitol Club to receive priority access to tickets.
 Playing in Puddles will keep you posted on their release as well.

-Peppa Pig is coming to Laycock on June 10!
+Peppa Pig is hitting the stage!
 Life-sized puppets of George and Peppa will sing, dance and jump in muddy puddles to the delight of your tots.
 Pedro, Suzy Sheep and even Mr Potato have all flown from the UK to bring this special show to you, and the staging, props and puppets are second to none.
 It might not be the cheapest show around, but if you have a Peppa fan, it’s a guaranteed winner (and a perfect early Christmas present).
 Check out the video below for all the cuteness.

 Age group: Best suited to children aged 18 months-7 years.